 *NEW* Regional competitions will be held in both January and February.
-We estimate the following dates, but they are subject to change based on availability of venues and judges.
+They are subject to change based on availability of venues and judges.

 The same two poems used at regional competitions will be recited in the same order.
 The third poem will be recited should the student reach the semi-final round.

-REGION TWO: (TBD) Calvert, Howard, Montgomery, Prince George's, St. Mary's Counties
+REGION TWO: (TBD) Montgomery, Prince George's, Frederick, Washington, Allegany, and Garrett Counties

 Note: These county assignments are subject to change, depending on the location of registered schools each year.